raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/rxswift_introduction.md

 First of all, we import the **RxSwift** and **RxCocoa** frameworks in this code and create a *dispose bag* to manage the subscription.
 The *interval* operator is then used to create an **Observable** that emits a new event every second.
 We also employ the *map* operator to convert the emitted events into random integers ranging from 1 to 100.

 The *subscribe* method is then used to subscribe to the **Observable**.
 This includes a closure that is called whenever the **Observable** emits a new event.
 In this case, the random number is printed to the console.
-Finally, we dispose of the *subscription* by usinf the *disposed* method.
+Finally, we dispose of the *subscription* by using the *disposed* method.

 ### Code elements
 Let's se now in detail those elements: